hdfiresky/Dramaverse/backend.md

 ```

 ### `seed.js`
 This script reads your `dramas.json` file and populates the `dramas` table.
-It's designed to be run once during setup.
+(No changes from previous version).

 ```javascript
 const fs = require('fs');